Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Introduction

 Estimation proceeds in two steps.
 In finite samples, we first nonparametrically estimate the latent input functions.
-Plugging the estimators into our production, skill formation, or achievement function, we can estimate the parameters of this outcome function using a standard IV estimator based on the observed and imputed covariates.
+Plugging the estimators into our outcome equation, we can estimate the parameters of this function using a standard IV estimator based on the observed and imputed inputs.
 The second econometric challenge then arises for the need to account for the sequential nature of the estimator when deriving the correct rate of convergence and computing asymptotic standard errors.
 To illustrate this we consider the standard log-linear, Cobb-Douglas model.
 We propose two different estimators and provide both high-level and lower-level conditions under which these semiparametric two-step estimators are consistent and asymptotically normal at the usual parametric rate of convergence.
-The technical proofs are based on the general econometric theory on semiparametric two-step estimation as in \citet{newey1994asymptotic}, \citet*{newey1994large} and \citet*{chen2003estimation}.
+The technical proofs are based on the general econometric theory on semiparametric two-step estimation as in \citet{newey1994asymptotic}, \citet*{newey1994large}, and \citet*{chen2003estimation}.
 Finally, we show that using the conditional expectation of outcomes as the dependent variable produces efficiency gains relative to the more traditional estimator that uses the observed output instead.

 To evaluate the performance of our estimator we conduct a variety of Monte Carlo experiments.
 Our findings suggest that our estimators are well-behaved in samples that are similar in size to those observed in our applications discussed below.
 We also study the behavior of our estimator when we pool observations across markets as is often necessary for many practical applications.

-Moreover, we consider other realistic deviations such as the case in which instruments are also partially latent.
+The type of sampling design that gives rise to a partial latent data structure arises in administrative employer-employee data sets that are designed by statistical agencies.
+It is also common among profession-based surveys that focus on one narrowly-defined occupation.
+These surveys tend to be national in scope since professions have generally a national market, the characteristics of which the survey organizers want to know.
+In our main application, we use data from the National Pharmacist Workforce Survey (NPWS) in 2000 which not only collects data for each pharmacist that is surveyed but also a limited amount of information at the store level including output.